RichBurman/highlands_project5/README.md

 - User Friendly Experience - user-friendly website making it easy for users to browse, select and purchase hiking packages
 - Exclusive Discount for Registered Users - Signing up to become a member and you enjoy discounts.
 Starting with a discount of 10% on all bookings, which shows on the website to those users that are registered.
 - Secure Account - User accounts and personal is kept safe and secure.
-- Streamlined ordering process - Simple system to allow users to easily place and order.
+- Streamlined ordering process - Simple system to allow users to easily place an order.
-- Review Pages - Users can share their experience of the hiking packages they have purchased on the reviews.
+- Review Pages - Users can share their personal experience of the hiking packages they have purchased on the reviews.
 They can also view these reviews prior to making a purchase to see what other users have said about the packages.

 ### Business Model

 - Highland Adventures

 - Highland Adventures operates on a dynamic e-commerce business model, serving both the Business-to-Business (B2B) and Business-to-Consumer (B2C) markets.
-Our platform is the gateway for outdoor enthusiasts and businesses to explore, purchase, and organize unforgettable hiking experiences in the Scottish Highlands.
+Our platform is the gateway for outdoor enthusiasts and businesses to explore, purchase, and organise unforgettable hiking experiences in the Scottish Highlands.

 - Core Business Intents